 Please see below for further details of our unique offer within each team.

-We have launched two new services in conjunction with the East Berkshire local authorities:
+We work in conjunction with the following East Berkshire local authorities:

-The MHST supports children and young people with emerging, mild or moderate mental health difficulties which may be affecting their day to day life.
+Our Mental Health Support Teams support children and young people with emerging, mild or moderate mental health difficulties which may be affecting their day-to-day life.

-It's for pupils on roll at 14 schools in Slough.
-This includes pupils on the roll of the Slough Virtual School for Children Looked After and young people who are not in employment or education (NEET).
+We help pupils on roll at selected schools in East Berkshire.
+This includes pupils on the roll of Virtual School for Children, looked after children, and young people who are not in employment or education (NEET).